Unlock the Secret to Choosing a Safe Motorcycle Helmet!

 Material Considerations

-The material of the helmet’s outer shell is another crucial factor in safety.
+The material of the helmet’s outer shell is another crucial safety factor.
 Common materials include:

 • Polycarbonate: This is a lightweight and affordable material that provides decent impact resistance.
 However, it may not be as durable as other materials.